Regge gravity from spinfoams: Boundary states

-where now the face amplitude is split in a boundary (relative to external faces $l$), and a bulk part (relative to internal faces $f$), and accordingly the two products are over the external and internal faces respectively.
-Let us explain better the last formula.
-First, the external face amplitude $P_l$ is the same as \eqref{Pf} except that for the edges ending on the boundary we have only `half' of \eqref{Pef}, namely
+where the face amplitude is split into a boundary part relative to the external faces (or equivalently to the links $l$ on the boundary) and a bulk part relative to the internal faces $f$.
+Accordingly, the two products in \eqref{amplitudejnSS} are over the external and internal faces, respectively.

+Let us explain better the last expression.
+The external face amplitude $P_l$ has the same form of the internal $P_f$ (see \eqref{Pf}) except that for the external edges of the face we have only `half' edge-face operator.
+More precisely, we have

 or